 A society is doomed to failure when it is based on ignorance and anarchy.
 This fact becomes more apparent when people are void of moral conduct and racial tension is high.
 In a society like this, the strong will oppress the weak and the rich will exploit the poor.
-Under such circumstances, the Prophet Muhammad (c) came forth to mankind with the Message of Islam(2).
+Under such circumstances, the Prophet Muhammad (1) came forth to mankind with the Message of Islam(2).
 It spread rapidly.
 At first, many rejected it and tried their best to stop it from spreading.
-Oppressors knew quite well that this meant an end to their reign over the general population.
+Oppressors knew guite well that this meant an end to their reign over the general population.
 Islam, the Message of God, frees the soul and mind from being enslaved to any individual.

 One of the key characteristics of the Message of Islam is that it instructs people to seek education and to cast aside all vile acts.
 Racial supremacy - in all of its forms - was extinguished, for all people stand equal before God Almighty.
 Superiority, according to Islam, is not achieved by one's color, race, or ethnic origin.
-On the contrary, it is only achieved through piety.
-The more one is God-fearing, the more beloved they are to God.

-(2) Islam is a way of life, which is both private and public.
+- (1) Some translate it as "peace be upon him".
+This translation is incorrect; the correct translation is, "may Allah exalt his mention, and render him and his household safe and secure from every derogatory thing." - (2) Islam is a way of life, which is both private and public.
 It is an inclusive term meaning: acts of worship, political practice, and a detailed code of conduct, including hygiene or etiquette matters.